Beatlz/dunchess-object-classes/src/modules/Dungeon/README.md

 ### Create layout (`Dungeon.createLayout(<number>) => DungeonLayoutType`)
 Creates an empty layout for a dungeon given a size number
 ### Get layout size (`Dungeon.layoutSize(<'2D'?>) => number | string`)
 Returns the total tiles of the dungeon.
-If a `<'2D?>` argument is passed down as a parameter as `2D`, it returns a string with the 2d description of the layout.
-For example, if the Dungeon Layout has 64 squares, `Dungeon.layoutSize('2D')` would return `8 x 8`.
+If a `<'2D?>` argument is passed down as a parameter as `2D`, it returns the 1d lenght of the square.
+For example, if the Dungeon Layout has 64 squares, `Dungeon.layoutSize('2D')` would return `<number>8`.
 Accepted params: `'2D'`.
 ### Layout setter (`Dugeon.setLayout(<DungeonLayoutType> | number) => void | error`)
 Sets a layout for the dungeon given a valid Dungeon Layout or size (1D).
 ### Layout getter (`Dungeon.getLayout() => DungeonLayoutType`)